-As someone who normally works from home, in some ways the current situation is not that different for me – except that my once peaceful and serene home office has been invaded by a wriggly nine year old boy and a Hunter Games-style battle is on for supremacy of the broadband (in competition with my Zooming husband and teenage daughters).
+As someone who normally works from home, in some ways the current situation is not that different for me – except that my once peaceful and serene home office has been invaded by a wriggly nine year old boy and a Hunger Games-style battle is on for supremacy of the broadband (in competition with my Zooming husband and teenage daughters).

 Oh, and my noise cancelling headphones are on my ears more often than earrings these days.

 What are clients doing?